Zero Carbon Britain: Carbon Literacy for Local Authorities OnlineMay 26, 2022 - May 27, 2022

-Explore climate solutions, create an action plan for you and your work, and gain Carbon Literate certification.
+Explore climate solutions, create an action plan for you and your work, and gain Carbon Literate certification on our online course.

 Specifically developed for those working in Local Authorities, this online course will cover the science of climate change, local and global impacts and how these will affect the work and duties of Local Authorities.
 Drawing on our Zero Carbon Britain research, we’ll look at low carbon objectives in the Local Authority sector and create an action plan to influence others.
 Your output from this course will be evaluated by the Carbon Literacy Project in order for you to be certified as Carbon Literate.